codr7/g-fu/v1/README.md

 Abort
 ```

 `try` may be used to limit the scope and/or add custom restarts.
+The final value from the restart is returned from the try block except in case of `(retry)`/`(abort)`.

 ```
   (try ((foo (bar)